Gweiqi/LB-colloids/README.md

 examples/Notebooks directory.
 These are jupyter notebooks that can be run interactively on the user's machine if Jupyter is installed.

+Additional scripts and code samples can be found in the data directory.

 ## Required software
 To install LB-Colloids the following software is required:
 A fortran compiler (ex. mingw, GFORTRAN)